 Multiple benefits: Big enough to take care of the kitchen waste of a small family.
 Worm castings for plants mean you don’t have to buy fertiliser.

-Con: Seems pricey compared to a DIY wormery box but is the most convenient
+Con: Seems pricey compared to a DIY wormery box but is the most convenient and easiest to regulate moisture.

 DIY Wormery to Grow Worms as Fish Bait